What are the Best Digital Nomad Family Destinations in 2026?

 - Population: The metropolitan area is home to about 2.6 million people.

-- Infrastructure: Medellín has excellent infrastructure, including Colombia’s only metro system, an international airport, hospitals, universities, and plenty of co-working spaces.
+- Infrastructure: Medellín has excellent infrastructure, including Colombia’s only metro system, an international airport, hospitals, and plenty of co-working spaces.

 - Languages spoken: Spanish is the primary language, but English is becoming more common, especially among younger people.

-What makes it special?
+What Makes it Special?

-How safe is Medellín?
+How Safe is Medellín?

 Cost of Living in Medellín